 Then Avi discovered the Australian Writers’ Centre.
 “I figured that I could go to a couple courses, fill that void, and if nothing came of it, no one would ever have to know,” she says.

-She completed Creative Writing Stage 1 and Magazine and Newspaper Writing Stage 1, both five-week courses at the Australian Writers’ Centre.
+She completed Creative Writing Stage 1 and Freelance Writing Stage 1, both five-week courses at the Australian Writers’ Centre.
 To top up her skills, Avi also completed Grammar and Punctuation Essentials (a one-day course) and History, Mystery and Magic (a weekend course focusing on writing genre fiction).

 Time for a career change

 Before long, Avi realised that it was time for a career change.
 “I’d done everything that I wanted to do in that [charity] sector and I decided to think more and more about writing,” she says.
 “I’d always thought about writing so when I found the Australian Writers’ Centre I had a look at all of the courses online.

 “My first course was the Creative Writing Stage 1, because I really was interested in fictional novels and seeing if that was something I could write.
 And then I went on to do the Magazine Writing course and really liked that as well.
 After I finished the course, I honestly didn’t think about it again.
 I thought that it would be a great idea that I could one day do but I never thought it would be a possibility for someone like me, who had never written, had never been published.”

 The turning point

 Then something happened that changed all that.
 Avi discovered and joined the Australian Writers’ Centre’s online graduate community.
 It was a turning point in her career – and her life.
 “It wasn’t until I joined the graduate community online before I saw other people – just like me – who had never written anything before, who had never been published, actually getting published in magazines, in websites, writing books, and I just thought ‘well maybe if they can do it, I can do it’.
 It really gave me the confidence to start.”